First Era

 1E 416

-In Veloth (current-day Morrowind), Indoril Nerevar has rallied the warring clans and Great Houses of the Chimer and has forged relations with Dumac of the Dwemer.
+In Veloth (present-day Morrowind), Indoril Nerevar rallies the warring clans and Great Houses of the Chimer and allies with Dumac of the Dwemer.
 The two leaders unite their formerly opposed peoples against the occupying forces of Skyrim.
 In 1E 416, the Nords are driven out of Veloth.

 After the war, Dumac and Nerevar resolve to make peace.
 The new Resdayn is established as a united Chimeri and Dwemeri kingdom with Nerevar and Dumac as its joint leaders.
 Peace between the Chimer and Dwemer brings an unprecedented prosperity and flowering of both cultures.